Real Life Fairy Tale Places

 Award-winning author Rachel Stedman lives in Dunedin, New Zealand with her husband and two children.
 If she’s not got her nose in a book, she’s on instagram or twitter (@rlstedman) or at her local library.
 Her website is RLStedman.com.

-All photos courtesy of the photographer, Alex van der WeerdenWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+All photos courtesy of the photographer, Alex van der WeerdenIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.